NAlexPear/savvy/_posts/2016-08-26-the-dangers-of-getting-sassy.md

 Setting the upper limit of our inner loop to `$i` restricts values of `$j` to less than or equal to `$i`, so we don't have any more super-wide selectors any more!
 Hopefully you're starting to see how easy it is to fall into the SASS-generated CSS bloat trap.
 With two simple refactors, we've reduced our initial file size by over __60%__.
 But wait... there's more!

 As you can imagine, each `@media` query grouping is about 100 lines of CSS long (10x10 suffix options, pruned by 50% by only accepting suffixes where the numerator is less than or equal to the denominator, with roughly 2 lines of output per ruleset in the standard SASS output configuration).
 But most of these rules will share the same width values as another value (e.g. 1/2, 2/4, 3/6, 4/8, and 5/10 are all `width: 50%`).
-So we can combine these into a single statement with a comma-separated list of selectors for another CSS output reduction of about __60%__.
+So we can combine these into a single statement with a comma-separated list of selectors for another CSS output reduction in filesize of about __60%__.
 Take a look:

 __Attempt 4__: